-I, , by signing below, attest to the following: (Print First and Last Name) therei I ha respo I am late v ve read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained in.
-This syllabus serves as a binding contract for ATEP 300 between me and the instructor. are a clear understanding of the due dates for assignments and examinations, and I accept insibility for the material.
-In aware that failure to submit assignments by the dates assigned will result in no points awarded as work will not be accepted. derstand the instructor reserves the right to alter the provided schedules as necessary and I amensible for the assignments and examination dates for the most current version of the syllabus dule.
-I aco cept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per irections provided in the syllabus.
-(Signature) (Date) % - Student Acknowledgement of Syllabus I, , by signing below, attest to the following: / , by signing below, attest to the following: (Print First and Last Name) therei I ha ve read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained in.
-This syllabus serves as a binding contract for ATEP 300 between me and the instructor. are a clear understanding of the due dates for assignments and examinations, and I accept ensibility for the material. n aware that failure to submit assignments by the dates assigned will result in no points awarded as work will not be accepted. derstand the instructor reserves the right to alter the provided schedules as necessary and I am ensible for the assignments and examination dates for the most current version of the syllabus dule.
-I aco is my cept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per irections provided in the syllabus.
+I,, by signing below, attest to the following: (Print First and Last Name) I have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained therein.
+This syllabus serves as a binding contract for ATEP 300 between me and the instructor.
+I have a clear understanding of the due dates for assignments and examinations, and I accept responsibility for the material.
+I am aware that failure to submit assignments by the dates assigned will result in no points awarded as late work will not be accepted.
+I understand the instructor reserves the right to alter the provided schedules as necessary and I am responsible for the assignments and examination dates for the most current version of the syllabus schedule.
+I accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it is my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per the directions provided in the syllabus.
+(Signature) (Date) (Student Copy: This copy should remain attached to your syllabus) Student Acknowledgement of Syllabus I,, by signing below, attest to the following: I have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained therein.
+This syllabus serves as a binding contract for ATEP 300 between me and the instructor.
+I have a clear understanding of the due dates for assignments and examinations, and I accept responsibility for the material.
+I am aware that failure to submit assignments by the dates assigned will result in no points awarded as late work will not be accepted.
+I understand the instructor reserves the right to alter the provided schedules as necessary and I am responsible for the assignments and examination dates for the most current version of the syllabus schedule.
+I accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it is my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per the directions provided in the syllabus.
 (Signature) (Date) (Instructor Copy: Submit to the instructor at the end of the first class meeting)